Programming Task 5

 • Note: You are allowed to use the BST code provided in lecture

 • A method named getSongTree that takes no parameters and returns the BinaryTreeNode of Songs that is the root node of your BST.
-This method should be a simple getter with one line of code
+This method should be a getter with one line of code

 • A method named getSongList that takes a BinaryTreeNode of Songs as a parameter and returns a LinkedListNode of Songs